 - Establish regular meal times.
 Regular meals lead to better metabolism and digestion.

 - Do not stay hungry for long time as it can lead to hypoglycemia and trigger hot flashes.

 Give yourself the opportunity to savor both the meal and the ritual that surrounds you.

-- This will help in reducing stress in your daily life.
+This will help in reducing stress in your daily life.
 It will also regulate the inner rhythms of your hormones, blood pressure and even body temperature.

-Proper Ventilation, Natural Settings, and Natural Fabrics
+9. Proper Ventilation and Natural Fabrics

 - Wear natural fabrics and dress up in layers during cold seasons.

 - Avoid too hot temperature and hot settings.

-Can Exercise help with Hot Flashes?
+10. Exercise to help with Hot Flashes

 Physical activity is highly effective when it comes to management of Menopause symptoms and Hot Flashes.